presto8/prestoschoice/_posts/2016-08-08-crashplan.md

 Additionally, you should be backing up your photos to [Google Photos](https://photos.google.com/), which provides unlimited free backup for pictures up to 18 megapixel and for videos up to 1080p.

+I don't recommend Flickr.
+Flickr offers 1TB for free, but the interface is clunky and videos aren't free.
+Google Photos has unlimited photos and video, so it makes more sense to go with them.
+If you have high resolution photos and videos that exceed the free tier, then it would make sense to back those up to CrashPlan and let Google Photos store a reduced-quality version for free.

+Amazon allows Prime members to store unlimited photos and videos.
+But the web interface is clunky and the desktop uploader is pretty bad too.
+I do backup about xx GB of photos and videos to Amazon for free using [Rclone](http://rclone.org/).
+If you can use Rclone, I recommend using Amazon (as an additional backup, in addition to Google Photos).
+Otherwise, just to Google Photos.